Trial courts make mistakes, but not every trial court error gives you a reason to appeal. Instead, the court must have committed a reversible error.

 Our Criminal Appellate Attorneys Fight to Overturn Unjust Convictions in Florida Criminal Cases

-If you believe the trial court made a reversible error in your case, you need to talk to a criminal appeals lawyer as soon as possible.
+If you believe the trial court made a reversible error in your case, you need to talk to a criminal appellate attorney as soon as possible.
 You have a limited amount of time to file your appeal, and you may only have one chance at a direct appeal.
 Therefore, we encourage you to protect your rights today by contacting Attorney Robert Malove.